Swetko/HW1/README.md

     make -j4

 #### Windows ####
 For windows, first install cmake and look at this [video](https://www.youtube.com/watch?v=gYmgbqGfv-8) to use cmake with Visual Studio.
+Since there are no external dependencies, if you're familiar with Visual Studio, you can also create a project and import the .H and .CPP files directly.
 Online resources should be enough to get things going, but if you get stuck the TAs are there to help you.

 ### Run/Test ###